m1nka/blog/_posts/2025-12-02-troubleshoot-network-connectivity-to-oracle-autonomous-ai-database-at-multicloud.markdown

 ### Routing & Testing connectivity

-> **Tip for Oracle DB@Azure:**  It is highly recommended to [activate Advanced Networking](https://learn.microsoft.com/en-us/azure/oracle/oracle-db/oracle-database-network-plan#advanced-network-features) on your Azure subscription before adding the Oracle.Database subnet delegation.
+> **Tip for Azure:** It is highly recommended to [activate Advanced Networking](https://learn.microsoft.com/en-us/azure/oracle/oracle-db/oracle-database-network-plan#advanced-network-features) on your Azure subscription before adding the Oracle.Database subnet delegation.
 Also check the[ supported network topologies](https://learn.microsoft.com/en-us/azure/oracle/oracle-db/oracle-database-network-plan#supported-topologies).
 >
-> **Tip for Oracle DB@Azure:**  If you are using UDRs, see the [Azure documentation about route specificity](https://learn.microsoft.com/en-us/azure/oracle/oracle-db/oracle-database-network-plan#udr-requirements-for-routing-traffic-to-oracle-databaseazure).
+> **Tip for Azure:** If you are using UDRs with Oracle DB@Azure delegated subnet, see the [Azure documentation about route specificity](https://learn.microsoft.com/en-us/azure/oracle/oracle-db/oracle-database-network-plan#udr-requirements-for-routing-traffic-to-oracle-databaseazure).

 The Autonomous Database Private Endpoint (PE) has a unique IPv4 address that needs to be reachable.
 This private endpoint should automatically be routable from within your Google VPC or Azure VNet, where your database resides (without any additional configuration).
 Beyond that, native Azure Vnet routing and Google VPC routing applies.
 If you are connecting from on-premise, it's recommended to try testing connectivity from the same VNet / VPC first.

-#### How to test connectivity to ADB-S
+### How to test connectivity to ADB-S

 You can connect to an Autonomous AI database private endpoint using the **Database Private URL** (recommended) or using the **Database Private IPv4 address** directly.
 You can find both the Database Private URL and the Database Private IP address on the Autonomous Database instance details page on the Azure/GCP portal.